brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 10. **Emergent $G$** (§VIII.3): an open coupling problem — define an operationally appropriate mass variable and show a candidate coupling fills both the inertial and gravitational roles.
 11. **Inherited:** the AdS uplift; the two arenas; the literature review.

-**A research branch worth opening, not folding in [O].** A referee has pointed to work of June 2026 (Kim, *Phys.
-Rev. Lett.*) deriving Kerr as a nonlinear superposition of self-dual and anti-self-dual Taub–NUT instantons, presented as a physical derivation of the Newman–Janis relation.
-That post-dates this author's reliable knowledge and is recorded on the referee's citation rather than independently verified.
-If it holds it bears directly on the original motivation for looking at self-dual structure at all — and it is the right thing to explore **next**, rather than to restructure this version around.
+**A research branch worth opening, not folding in [T/O].** Kim, *Phys.
+Rev. Lett.* **136**, 231401 (9 June 2026), "Newman–Janis Algorithm from Taub–Newman–Unti–Tamburino Instantons," derives the Kerr metric as a **nonlinear superposition of self-dual and anti-self-dual Taub–NUT instantons** and interprets this as a physical derivation of the Newman–Janis relation. *(This post-dates the present author's reliable knowledge; the citation was supplied and verified by a referee.)*

+It bears directly on the motivation for looking at self-dual structure in the first place, and it addresses exactly the gap flagged in §VI.1 — that the complex shift alone is not a complete derivation. **It does not validate the canonical construction here**, and this version is not restructured around it.
+It is the natural next branch.

 **The constant count.** The theory's explicit constants are now just $G$ and $\Lambda = 1/\ell^2$, plus whatever the eventual Law II dynamics introduces. **$m_{\rm unit}$ and $g_2$ went with the flux sector**, and the permeability function $\mu(\rho)$ went with the old Law II, whose equation this version no longer contains — it was an orphan in the previous draft and is removed (§X.1).